Fall2018ComputerSystems/classRepo/EC_Assignment/README.md

 # Logistics

+This is an *OPTIONAL* extra credit assignment.
+The points you earn will be added to your lowest assignment grade.
+You can NOT go over 100% on any assignment.
+Any points left over after raising your lowest grade to 100% will be discarded.

 For this assignment, you can use either your Linux VM or the CCS machines.
 You will likely have much better performance on the CCS machines.

 # Introduction